Bent (play)

-Bent, sometimes stylised as BENT, is a 1979 play by Martin Sherman.
-It revolves around the persecution of gays in Nazi Germany, and takes place during and after the Night of the Long Knives.
+Bent (sometimes stylised as BENT) is a 1979 stage play written by Martin Sherman.
+It revolves around the persecution of gay people in Nazi Germany, taking place during and after the Night of the Long Knives.

-The title of the play refers to the slang word "bent" used in some European countries to refer to homosexuals.
+The title of the play refers to the slang word "bent" used to refer to homosexuals.
 When the play was first performed, there was only a trickle of historical research or even awareness about the Nazi persecution of homosexuals.
 In some regards, the play helped increase that historical research and education in the 1980s and 1990s.